 Most books in Green Library can be borrowed for 28 days by undergraduates, for a quarter by graduate students, and for a year by faculty.
 Bound journals and periodicals can usually be borrowed for 7 days.
 Policies vary by branch and type of material, so check individual libraries for specifics.

 Print materials on reserve for Stanford University courses can typically be checked out for two hours to several days.
 If you checkout the material near closing time, overnight checkout may be permitted at some libraries.
 Please inquire about the policy on overnight use from the lending library.

-Media reserve materials at Green Library can usually be checked out for four hours and must be viewed in the Media & Microtext Center.
-Overnight check out and removal from Green is available within four hours of the media area's closing time.
+Media reserve materials at Green Library can usually be checked out for four hours.
+Overnight check out is available within four hours of the media area's closing time.
 Items checked out overnight must be returned within one hour after opening the following day.

 Media & Microtext Center

 The Media & Microtext collection has special policies.
 Please call the Media & Microtext Center if you have questions.

 - Most patrons can check out three items at a time, for three days each.
 Media reserves may only be borrowed for four hours.